sanskar0901/VaiRoga/README.md

 ## Problem Statement 🚧
-Improving quality and effecienty of medical staff in this time of pandemic
+Improving the quality and efficiency of medical care and logistics to improve the quality of life during pandemic.

 <h3>Epidemic spread prediction</h3>